campworkcoeman/campworkcoeman.org/about/news/_posts/2014-10-09-citizens-of-shawtown.md

 published: true
 layout: news-item
 title: Citizens of Shawtown
-excerpt: The Citizens of Shawtown is Camp Workcoeman's volunteer support group.
-Over the last 30 years, the group has provided tremendous contributions of skill, materials, and labor for new camp projects as well as maintaining the existing camp facility.
-To become a member, contact [Brian Cornell](mailto:bcornell54@gmail.com).
 ---

 The Citizens of Shawtown is Camp Workcoeman's volunteer support group.
 Over the